Siege of Kinsale: Seizure of outer defences

 At the end of October, a number of cannon was sent by Mountjoy to bombard Ringcurran fort.
 The guns from the English siege works pounded the small fort.
-Don Pedro de Heredia the Spanish commander turned down a request for the surrender.
-The bombardment resumed and this time with the guns of Captain Button's Moon, a breach had opened.
-The small number of Irish soldiers fled, fearing for their lives – Heredia decided it was best too, with some fifty Spaniards.
-An English patrol however spotted them, most surrendered – very few escaped.
+Don Pedro de Heredia, the Spanish commander, turned down a request for its surrender.
+The bombardment resumed and this time, with the guns of Captain Button's Moon, a breach was opened.
+The small number of Irish soldiers fled, fearing for their lives—Heredia decided it was best to flee too, with some fifty Spaniards.
+However, an English patrol spotted them, and most surrendered.
 In the meantime a Spanish force from Kinsale itself attempted to relieve the garrison.
-Lieutenant-colonel Colonel Francis Roe, with a hundred men, became heavily engaged in skirmishes with a force twice his number.
-Roe's commanding officer Sir Oliver St John seeing that Spanish pikemen were preparing to charge, personally led thirty musketmen to reinforce Roe, and the Spanish were driven into retreat.
-Ringcurran fell soon after - Captain Paez de Clavijo with 86 Spanish prisoners agreed to surrender, leaving the besieged without any access to the sea.
+Lieutenant-colonel Francis Roe, with a hundred men, became heavily engaged in skirmishes with a force twice his number.
+Roe's commanding officer Sir Oliver St John, seeing that Spanish pikemen were preparing to charge, personally led thirty musketmen to reinforce Roe, and the Spanish were driven into retreat.
+Ringcurran fell soon after—Captain Paez de Clavijo, with 86 Spanish prisoners, agreed to surrender, leaving the besieged without any access to the sea.
 The prisoners were sent to Cork.

 Carew had reached the English camp by the 15 November with 1,000 men and 250 horse.
-Two days later, Castle Ny-Parke which guarded the harbour entrance was the next English target.
-An assault using a wooden siege engine failed when it collapsed before the fort, and the English retreated. Águila attempted to relieve the fort but a small force of Spaniards in boats were repelled by English naval gunfire.
-Two days later it was taken in an assault by English troops led by Sir Richard Smyth after a breach had been made in the defences.
+Two days later, Castle Ny-Parke, which guarded the harbour entrance, was the next English target.
+An assault using a wooden siege engine failed when it collapsed before the fort, and the English retreated. Águila attempted to relieve the fort but a small force of Spaniards in boats was repelled by English naval gunfire.
+Two days later the fort was taken in an assault by English troops, led by Sir Richard Smyth, after a breach had been made in the defences.
 All 33 men were either killed, wounded or captured.
 With this higher ground seized, they subjected the Spanish forces to constant artillery fire.

 English blockade and reinforcements

 Leveson meanwhile had to wait a further week before he got under way.
 They did not arrive until 12 November; the English ships then formed a tight blockade of Kinsale harbour.
-Mountjoy however was not very impressed by what he saw, protesting that only one in ten of the troops could shoot a gun.
+Mountjoy, however, was not very impressed by what he saw, protesting that only one in ten of the troops could shoot a gun.

-The English cavalry rode through the surrounding countryside destroying livestock and crops, while both sides called for allegiance from the population.
+The English cavalry rode through the surrounding countryside, destroying livestock and crops, while both sides called for allegiance from the population.
 O'Neill and O'Donnell were hesitant about leaving Ulster vulnerable to attack by marching south, especially given the lack of supplies for their troops.
 When they set out, they successfully cut English supply lines across the island and, by December, the shortage of supplies and the severe weather had begun to take a toll on the besieging English army, with many dying of dysentery and fever.